jpswade/jpswade.github.io/_posts/2023/2023-12-07-tld-domain-hijacking.md

 #### **Why Does This Matter?**

-While this behavior may seem like a clever way for registries to monetize unregistered domains, it comes with significant downsides:
+While this behavior may seem like a clever way for registries to monetise unregistered domains, it comes with significant downsides:

 1. **Breaking the Internet’s Error Handling**: Many apps and services rely on NXDOMAIN errors to trigger specific